trilogy-data/pytrilogy/CONTRIBUTING.md

-# Welcome to the Preql Contributing Guide <!-- omit in toc -->
+# Welcome to the Trilogy Contributing Guide <!-- omit in toc -->

 Thank you for investing your time in contributing to our project! :.